Perth-based wall systems manufacturer Pro9 Global is on track to significantly cut the average build time and cost of a residential home.

 The Pro9 Global wall systems shift construction away from the worksite to a controlled factory environment to minimise site waste and onsite errors.

 “Prefabricated homes are the way of the future.
-We will manufacture to design specification, which is a bit like 3D printing your house in a factory to speed up the building process on site,” said Mr Jukic.
+We will manufacture in our factory to design specification to speed up the building process on site,” said Mr Jukic.

 The Pro9 Global system is rated BAL-FZ which makes it suitable for extreme bushfire areas, in addition to having high thermal insulation properties for harsh Australian weather conditions.

-“We see applications for our systems across social housing as well as regional and remote construction,” said Mr Jukic.
+“We see applications for our systems across all forms of residential housing including social as well as regional and remote construction,” said Mr Jukic.

 The first build was attended by major project builders, architects and social housing administrators.

-Pro9 Global expects its Australia manufacturing plant will be fully operational early next year.
+Pro9 Global expects its Australian manufacturing plant will be fully operational next year.